Eftychiou/amdocs/README.md

 # Panel Output Applicaton Solution

-## Note
+## Install Modules

-Even though it wasn't nessecary to build an api route for the panels data, i used the build-in feature of nextJs of serverless api routes for an http request.
+On terminal change to root directory of the project and type "npm install"

-## Build
+## Run/build Project on dev/mode

-Enter (npm run dev) to build/run the project on dev mode.
-Once builded, check on your terminal for the port used(3000 is the default if not used) open the browser and type http://localhost:port.
+On terminal change to root directory of the project and type "npm start"

-## Code
+## On your browser

-Since this is a nextjs project you will find the requested code under pages>index.jsx
+Navigate to http://loacalhost/3000 to view the app